hainegroup/MicroInverse/README.rst

 but smaller than the decorrelation timescale of the tracer.

-In practice tau is hard to choose a priori which is why we suggest first inverting your data at multiple values of tau and combining the results afterwards using MicroInverse.combine_Taus().
+In practice tau is hard to choose a priori which is why we suggest first inverting your data at multiple values of tau and combining the results afterwards using MicroInverse.mutils.combine_Taus().

 MicroInverse will also relate **B** to velocity, diffusivity, and decay via advection-diffusion-relaxation equation (see `Nummelin et al. (2018)`__ for details)